 Overall customer satisfaction was above target this quarter.
 Dial-a-Ride members are very satisfied with driver helpfulness/courtesy, which scores 96.
-Satisfaction with the booking process is lower than the same time last year with a score of 79, which is below target.
+Satisfaction with the booking process has significantly increased compared to the same period last year, with a score of 81.

-The number of journeys delivered in quarter 4 is similar to the same quarter in the previous year.
-Though no quarterly target is available, the number of journeys was on target for the whole year.
+The number of journeys delivered in quarter 1 is down when compared to the same quarter in the previous year.
+This was attributed to industrial action during the quarter

-It is pleasing to see Dial-a-Ride is now generally delivering the target number of journeys and customer satisfaction is at target.
+It is pleasing to see customer satisfaction is above target.
 However, greater demand may arise from an aging population and the cessation of other similar door-to-door services.
 TfL have implemented a new regime for membership, which should ensure that those that need this service are prioritised.

 Complaints increased compared to the same period last year.
-Dial-a-ride received 151 complaints per 100,000 journeys.
+Dial-a-ride received 159 complaints per 100,000 journeys.
 Booking refusals are the main source of complaints.

-Table 10 - Q4 2013/14 Dial-a-Ride TfL business plan KPIs
+Table 10 - Q1 2014/15 Dial-a-Ride TfL business plan KPIs

-КРІ Q4 Target 2013/14 Current performance level Customer satisfaction score - overall 92 93 Quarterly passenger journey numbers 400,000 1,400,000 annual trips London TravelWatch's ov erall performance assessm ent of Dial-a-Ride: • e in terms of journeys opera ar and was on target for the ated was similar to the same e end of year.
-Customer satisfaction over rall remains at target, but t his masks the issue of dissatisfaction of users with the ad-hoc journey booking service.
+KPI Q1 Target 2014/15 Current performance level Customer satisfaction score - overall 92 93 Quarterly passenger journey numbers 1,400,000(annual target) London TravelWatch's overall performance assessment of Dial-a-Ride:

+Dial-a-Ride's performance in terms of journeys operated was similar to the same quarter in the previous year.

+Customer satisfaction overall is above target, but this masks the issue of dissatisfaction of users with the ad-hoc journey booking service.